 This program consists of your child being placed for 10 days at ACS with an option to earn "good days."
 For each "good day" completed, youth will have one day subtracted from his 10-day stay.
 Therefore, youth could be released from the program within five days.
 A "good day" consists of a day in which youth is not involved in a program violation, completes all his schoolwork and contract obligations for that day.
 Youth enrolled in school are required to complete five (5) days of schoolwork during their stay.
-Arrival time for 10/5 programs is usually set for Sunday night between 6:00 and 7:00 p.m.
+Arrival time for 10/5 program is usually set for Sunday night between 6:00 pm and 7:00 pm.
 Please be cognizant of the specific arrival time given by ACS staff or your son’s probation officer.
-We will not allow youth in early, if we have other youth arriving that were scheduled for that time.
+We will not allow youth in early if we have other youth arriving that were scheduled for that time.
 Please remember to accompany your child into the building and provide an insurance card at this time.
-If everything goes well, your child may depart the following Friday night between 6:00 and 7:00 p.m.
+If everything goes well, your child may depart the following Friday night between 6:00 pm and 7:00 pm.
 It is suggested that a call be made to ACS to verify the release date.

 Youth ordered to the Long Term program are those who have been adjudicated of a felony criminal offense and have a history of other adjudications and/or inappropriate behaviors.
 Average length of stay for the Long Term program varies 4-13 months.
-His willingness to work on his problems and completion of his treatment goals will determine his length of stay.
+His willingness to work on his problems and completion of his identified goals will determine his length of stay.
 Youth will receive a length of stay with minimum and maximum release dates at their initial staffing.
-Based on collateral information, an individual treatment plan will be developed which will address his high risk factors and criminogenic needs.
+Based on collateral information, an individual plan will be developed which will address his high risk factors and criminogenic needs.
 From there, specific goals, objectives, and assignments will be established.
 Residents should expect a group program in a positive peer atmosphere.
 A full day school programming and regular group counseling are two components of the program.
 Basic living skills, alternative ways of dealing with life situations, and correcting distortion in thinking are incorporated into daily functioning.
 The resident should be prepared for a structured environment that disciplines disrespect towards staff and group members.

 The Sex Specific Program is designed for youth who have committed a sexual offense(s).
 The Anoka County Juvenile Center's Correctional Programs contract with Michael O’Brien who is a licensed psychologist that has worked with sexual offenders and their families for over twenty years.
-Youth in the Sex Specific Program are typically between the ages of 14 and 18 and either are not seen as good candidates for outpatient or inpatient non-secure treatment, or have failed at these placements.
+Youth in the Sex Specific Program are typically between the ages of 14 and 18 and either are not seen as good candidates for outpatient or inpatient non-secure placement, or have failed at these placements.
 The program incorporates a systems approach where the family is seen as an essential component in the youth’s change process.
 Accountability, ownership for their offense, victim empathy, learning to control offending patterns, working through any of the youth's own victimization history, and healthy sexual expression are fundamental elements of the program.
 Emphasis is placed on responsibility for choices, awareness of sexual thoughts and feelings, the impact of family of origin, and the need to make necessary changes in how the youth operate in relationship to others.
-As part of his treatment work, youth are required to complete a minimum of twelve specific assignments including an autobiography, offense story, sexual history, family of origin, ingredients which contributed to sexual offense, victim empathy letter or role play, apology letter or role play to victim(s), and a re-offense/support plan.
+As part of his program work, youth are required to complete a minimum of twelve specific assignments including an autobiography, offense story, sexual history, family of origin, ingredients which contributed to sexual offense, victim empathy letter or role play, apology letter or role play to victim(s), and a re-offense/support plan.